JSLSasiRekha/HAPPYHOME/README.md

 # HAPPYHOME
+First clone this repository and run the command "npm i" to install all dependencies.
-Then run 'nodemon app.js'.
-It will run on localhost port number 8000
+Then run 'npm start'.
+It will run on localhost with port number 8000

 By visiting that localhost with port 8000, you can see our happy home website.